 If we determine before a competition that you registered for the wrong division or are not eligible, we will reassign you to the correct division (if possible) or allow you to withdraw.
 If we do not discover until after finals that you misrepresented your status and were not eligible, we may drop you (and your partner) out of awards.
-If we made the error and assigned you incorrectly, no penalty will be applied.
 If you wish to enter a J&J division for which you are not eligible you must submit a petition.
 (See next section.)